Timiz0r/PaidySimpleRestaurantApi/README.md

 * `The application MUST, upon query request, show a specified item for a specified table number.`...
   Since I modeled individual orders as having a quantity, versus having an order for each item, I believe the call to get all items for a table is sufficient and therefore have not added the above.

+## Things I didn't have time for
+### Idempotency
+To keep things timeboxed, I didn't end up getting to this.
+If I did get around to it...
+* The web service is where this is handled via caching and a client id.
+* Cache is in-memory, which certainly wouldn't work for distributed systems.
+* I'm not actually deeply familiar with doing it this way.
+  It seems to me that failing (as opposed to not in the cache) to read from or write to the cache would break idempotency.
+  Perhaps this is considered acceptable for many cases?
+For critical cases like those dealing with payments, there are other techniques, so I'm pretty okay with this.

+Side-note: these kinds of problems are why I like event-sourcing!

+### HTTP error results
+It's currently plaintext and would ideally be something more structured.

+### Regarding `menu::Item::cook_time`
+This is likely insufficient. `ordering::Order` is modeled as having a quantity.
+Multiples of an item don't necessarily scale linearly, so this model doesn't truly capture the idea of cooking time.

+Idea:
+* `cook_time` -> `base_cooking_time`
+* Add `additional_time`
+* Add `max_batch_size` to indicate how many of an item can be cooked at once

+Granted, this still doesn't account for multiple tables' orders being cooked at once.
+It also doesn't account for orders being queued in a busy restaurant.
+Likely, the estimated duration will be calculated by a future `order_queue` component that can use these values effectively.

+Additionally, since the client is driven by employees, we can allow them to input a custom estimated duration.

+### Always using separate structs on web api-side
+It's what I'd normally prefer, really just because it's most obvious what gets sent through the API (aka no secrets or internal data).
+There's a greater than zero percent change that I got around to it and forgot to delete this.